Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 So many of us from relational trauma backgrounds are often in the challenging position of feeling all the strain and strife of normal human life while also trying to work through and heal the impacts of our childhood trauma histories.

-That’s A LOT of opportunity to feel overwhelmed, exhausted, incapable, and weary.
+That’s A LOT of opportunity to feel overwhelmed, exhausted, incapable, and weary, in need of a pep talk.

 And many of us still cope with all of that without having functional, supportive parents we can turn to for support when we need it most when we’re feeling all those big, hard feelings.